thexkdg/jpg_png_to_webp_and_icns/README.md

-# 🛠 Webp Mini Converter — Minimalist Utility for macOS
+# 🛠 Webp Mini Converter — Minimalist Utility for macOS and Windows

 A simple desktop app built with Python, pillow, customtkinter and PyInstaller, packed into a `.dmg`.
 Clean, fast, and offline.
 No tracking.
 No ads.
 Just useful.